 Extinction is formally defined as "the omission of previously delivered unconditioned stimuli or reinforcers," but it can also describe the "absence of a contingency between response and reinforcer."
 Essentially, this means that learned behaviors will gradually disappear if they are not reinforced.

-For example, if a mother's child exhibits bad behavior, such as throwing a tantrum because he does not want to go to school and she provides him with toys and sweets in an effort to pacify him or her, she is reinforcing poor behavior.
-The child has learned that misbehaving will lead to rewards, and thus, will continue to do so in order to get what he or she wants.
+For example, if a child exhibits bad behavior, such as throwing a tantrum because they do not want to go to school and a parent provides them with toys and sweets in an effort to pacify the child, they parent is reinforcing poor behavior.
+The child has learned that misbehaving will lead to rewards, and, thus, will continue to do so in order to get what they want.

-Now, if the mother decides to stop reinforcing it by refusing to give out any rewards, her child will eventually stop acting up, because he or she will no longer associate it with a positive outcome.
+Now, if the parent decides to stop reinforcing this behavior by refusing to give out any rewards, the child will eventually stop acting up, because they will no longer associate it with a positive outcome.

 Because extinction works to make specific behaviors disappear, this is where it does have similarities with the general definition of the word.
 However, where it is different is that extinction in psychology is not the erasure of behavior, which will be discussed in the next section.

 Unlike extinction in biology, which refers to the eradication of a species, such as what happened with the dinosaurs millions of years ago, psychology's definition of extinction does not mean that behaviors will be entirely removed from existence.

 In fact, it is possible for someone to "relapse" back into old behaviors through "spontaneous recovery, renewal, reinstatement, rapid reacquisition, and resurgence."
 This is because the original learning is still present in an organism's long-term memory, and if enough time passes after extinction, responding can eventually return, and this refers to spontaneous recovery.